 Instructor in the Department of Language and Literature who teaches four classes of English Composition; also has taught Techniques in the Critical Reading of Literature; Junior/Senior Seminar; Freshman Honors Seminar and Sophomore Honors Seminar.
 Previously served as director of the Quality Enhancement Plan and director of the Office of National and International Fellowships.
-As QEP director, she collected the writing samples for three years of the five-year QEP program and wrote the drafts for the QEP SACS Fifth Year Impact Report that will not be due until 2014.
+As QEP director, she collected the writing samples for three years of the five-year QEP program and wrote the drafts for the QEP SACS Fifth Year Impact Report that was submitted in 2014 and approved.

 Regina R. Alston has taught English at North Carolina Central University since 1978.
 Prior to teaching at NCCU, she taught ninth grade English for four years in the former Durham County Schools (now Durham Public Schools).
 While at NCCU, Professor Alston has served the University in a number of capacities.